-- Le Fort II: A fracture which can be one-sided or bilateral fracture through the maxilla extending into the floor of the orbit, the nasal cavity and hard palate.
-This results in a pyramidal shaped fracture.
+- Le Fort II: A fracture which can be a one-sided or bilateral fracture through the maxilla extending into the floor of the orbit, the nasal cavity and the hard palate.
+This results in a pyramidal-shaped fracture.

-- Le Fort III: A fracture through the orbits in which the entire maxilla and one or more facial bones, the entire midface, becomes separated from the base of the skull.
+- Le Fort III: A fracture through the orbits in which the entire maxilla and one or more facial bones, the entire midface, separate from the skull’s base.
 This is called craniofacial disjunction.

-Facial bone x-rays may give you some valuable information, but the caveat is that they can be difficult to interpret in children.
-If you have a high clinical suspicion of a facial bone fracture, a CT scan is the imaging modality of choice and can be argued to be the cornerstone of investigation for facial bone fractures in children.
+Facial bone X-rays may give you some valuable information, but the caveat is that they can be difficult to interpret in children.
+If you have a high clinical suspicion of a facial bone fracture, a CT scan is the imaging modality of choice.
+It can be argued to be the cornerstone of investigating facial bone fractures in children.